MIT-Emerging-Talent/2024-group-05-08-cdsp/.github/ISSUE_TEMPLATE/help_wanted.md

 ### Imputation

-In order to impute the missing values, we need to identify how many missing values are there and are they missing at random?
+In order to impute the missing values, we need to identify how many missing values are there and whether are they missing at random.
 The problem is there are rows where all the data are missing as a whole.
-In addition, the data are not missing at random and removing them from the dataset completely will certainly introduce certain biases.
+In addition, the data are not missing at random, and removing them from the dataset completely will certainly introduce certain biases.

-On the other hand, imputing directly as a column will introduce outliers because the dataset contains developed countries that have high literacy rate and least developed countries which have low literacy rate.
-If we subsitute mean / median that are calculated based on these variables to the missing values will certainly intrdouce biases to the dataset.
+On the other hand, imputing directly as a column will introduce outliers because the dataset contains developed countries that have high literacy rates and least developed countries which have low literacy rates.
+If we substitute the mean/median that is calculated based on these variables for the missing values will certainly introduce biases to the dataset.

 Therefore, I will divide the countries into different groups based on their economic status <b>('Development Regions' in the dataset)</b>.
-This process can reduce the amount of biases because the imputation of mean or median would take in each group.
-For example, a certain developed countries variable which can become the outliers will not affect to other groups.
-This process of dividing the dataset into different groups based on a certain characteristics and performing imputation is called <b>"Stratified Imputation"</b>.
+This process can reduce the number of biases because the imputation of mean or median would take in each group.
+For example, a certain developed country variable which can become the outlier will not affect other groups.
+This process of dividing the dataset into different groups based on certain characteristics and performing imputation is called <b>"Stratified Imputation"</b>.

 ##### Definition: Stratified imputation involves dividing the data into strata (e.g., by region, income group, or development status) and imputing missing values within each stratum separately.
 This approach helps account for differences in literacy rates across different groups and reduces bias.